mollie/api-documentation/source/reference/v2/payments-api/get-payment.rst

       The amount of value-added tax on the line.

-   .. parameter:: sku
+   .. parameter:: discountAmount
-      :type: string
+      :type: amount object
       :condition: optional

+      Any discounts applied to the line.

+   .. parameter:: totalAmount
+      :type: amount object

-      The SKU, EAN, ISBN or UPC of the product sold.
+      The total amount of the line, including VAT and discounts.

    .. parameter:: imageUrl
       :type: string